malonech/AI50/README.md

 # AI50
-Course Material For HarvardX AI50 course
+Course Material For HarvardX AI50 "Introduction to Artificial Intelligence with Python" course.